AlexandraPrimak/IB_Project_1/README.md

 ontologyIndex, ontologySimilarity.

-# To run the code you only need the RStudio
+To run the code you only need the RStudio

+## Files in repository:
+"hpo_to_tissue.xlsx" contains the mapping of umbrella HPO term to tissue, done myself "TS_scores_analysis" contains R code of analysis at protein level "rna_analysys.R" contains R code of analysis at RNA level

 ## References:
-basic article used: https://linkinghub.elsevier.com/retrieve/pii/S0092867420310783 HPO dataset: https://hpo.jax.org/app/download/annotation
+basic article used: https://linkinghub.elsevier.com/retrieve/pii/S0092867420310783

+HPO dataset: https://hpo.jax.org/app/download/annotation